 United States of America Climate

-Climatic conditions are so diverse in the United States we have selected an example of states and detailed their individual climatic conditions in order to provide a more accurate climate overview.
+Climatic conditions are so diverse in the United States we have selected an example of states and detailed their individual climatic conditions to provide a more accurate climate overview.

 The primary factors affecting the state's climate are latitude and numerous inland lakes.
 Proximity to the currents of the Atlantic Ocean and the Gulf of Mexico also plays an important role.